official-ATUDGUP/ATUDGUP/README.md

 The file StaticAnalysisTool/src/use/usage.java provides a detailed demonstration of how to use this tool to extract code change types and construct prompts.
 To construct prompts, a sample set is required, and the sample set used in our experiments is located in the main branch.

 ## eval
 This folder is used to evaluate the experimental results, calculate each evaluation metrics.
 Our experimental results and prompts are stored in the result.zip file in the main branch.
+To evaluate our experimental results, you need to obtain the test.json file from https://github.com/CEPROTest/CEPROT/blob/master/data/gen.zip, which indicates all the test methods that need to be updated in our experiments.